Details: Madrid guided sightseeing tour

 Details: Tapas dinner

 Tapas purportedly originated when bartenders set a small plate ("tapa") over patrons' glasses of sherry and wine to keep the flies out.
-The bartenders starting piling the plate with cold cuts, olives, or salad, and the bite-size snack was born.
+The bartenders started piling the plate with cold cuts, olives, or salad, and the bite-size snack was born.
 (We're unsure how they kept the flies out of the cold-cuts... maybe that's how the sandwich was invented?)
-Over time these working-class snacks have become more elaborate, with each region adding its own specialties and cooking techniques to create unique tastes and combinations.
+Over time, these working-class snacks have become more elaborate, with each region adding its own specialties and cooking techniques to create unique tastes and combinations.